Aesthetic Breast Surgery,Breast Implant Revision & Fat Transfer

 Due to his focus on breast implant removal and revision procedures, Dr Campbell-Lloyd chooses not to offer primary cosmetic breast augmentation.

 Other surgeons who perform explant surgery (including those who claim to specialise in breast implant removal) are also routinely performing primary cosmetic breast augmentation.
-We view this as a conflict of interest.

 Key Features of Explant surgery with Dr Campbell-Lloyd